-An understanding of open data sets for urban semantic segmentation shall help one understand how to proceed while training models for self-driving cars.
+An understanding of open image datasets for urban semantic segmentation shall help one understand how to proceed while training models for self-driving cars.

 Myriad efforts have been made over the last 10 years in algorithmic improvements and dataset creation for semantic segmentation tasks.
 Of late, there have been rapid gains in this field, a subset of visual scene understanding, due mainly to contributions by deep learning methodologies.
 But deep learning techniques have an Achilles’ heel of consuming vast amounts of annotated data.
 Here we review some widely used and open, urban semantic segmentation datasets for Self Driving Car applications.